Casa BallaFrom the house to the universe and back

 curated by Bartolomeo Pietromarchi, Domitilla Dardi

-Tuesday to Friday 11 am – 7 pm
+Tuesday to Sunday 11 am – 7 pm

-the ticket office is open until 1 hour before Museum closing
+the ticket office is open until 1 hour before the Museum closing

-Monday 1 November 11 am – 7 pm
+Monday 1 January 11 am – 8 pm

-Saturday 6 November 11 am – 00 am
+Saturday 6 January 11 am – 7 pm

 For thirty years, Giacomo Balla (1871-1958) transformed the entire family home into a veritable work of art.
 A laboratory of experimentation made up of painted walls, a myriad of furniture, furnishings, decorated utensils, numerous paintings and sculptures, clothes he designed and many other objects that together created a unique and kaleidoscopic total project.